AhmadAbuZeid1997/reading-notes/read-09.md

   - :hover to give highlight when mouse on it, it's written like ```hr:hover```

 ## Forms
-* Formes is an empty space to input data from user
+* Forms is an empty space to input data from user
 * &lt; input &gt; for text
   - font-size
   - color